Skip to main content

 From a systems biology standpoint, the human organism is a complex, adaptive system in which all pathways are interconnected.
 A health-contingent program, with its focus on specific biomarkers like BMI, blood glucose, or cholesterol, attempts to intervene at a single node in this intricate network.

 While well-intentioned, this can have unintended consequences.
 Consider the role of cortisol, the body’s primary stress hormone.
 A high-pressure, outcome-based program could, for some individuals, elevate chronic stress levels.
-This elevation in can directly antagonize the HPG axis, potentially suppressing testosterone production in men and disrupting menstrual cycle regularity in women.
+This elevation in cortisol can directly antagonize the HPG axis, potentially suppressing testosterone production in men and disrupting menstrual cycle regularity in women.
 It can also promote insulin resistance, paradoxically making it more difficult to achieve the very metabolic outcomes the program is designed to incentivize.

 A program’s design can function as a biological input, capable of influencing endocrine function and metabolic regulation.